cqfn/broken-xml/README.md

 # broken-xml
-Parses any xml format, even broken and invalid(as much it makes sense).
+Parses any xml format, even broken and invalid(as much as it makes sense).